satya98/SprMain/README.md

 # SprMain
-Working on some of Spring modules
+Working on some of Spring modules.Try to build Spring MVC